Professor · Researcher · Speaker

 Dr. George speaks to universities, conferences, design organizations, and corporate learning teams on the research most educators never learned in school.

-The LMS is making students dumber
+The LMS is making students dumber.

-Design is not just aesthetics
+Design is not decoration.
+It’s communication.

 – Dr. Ashley Jo George, PhD –